 The Fluorn-Winzeln Fire Department at RUWI

-During a training exercise in June 2026, several emergency vehicles pulled into our yard.
-Hoses were laid out across the asphalt, the turntable ladder extended, and nozzles were set up.
-The Fluorn-Winzeln Volunteer Fire Department had chosen our new building as the site for their drill—Commander Wolfgang Heim had helped us plan the evening.
-The scenario: a fire in the warehouse.
+On a training evening in June 2026, several emergency vehicles pulled into our yard.
+Hoses ran across the asphalt, the turntable ladder extended, and nozzles were put into position.
+The Fluorn-Winzeln Volunteer Fire Department had turned our new building into a training exercise – Commander Wolfgang Heim had prepared the evening with us.
+The assumed scenario: a fire in the warehouse.

-That evening, we saw what safety really means in an emergency.
-Within minutes, the water supply was up and running, every team knew its role, and a situation board at the command post tracked who was working where.
-As they worked, the firefighters explained the structure of the firefighting operation and what matters most in a building like ours.
+That evening, we saw what safety truly means in an emergency.
+Within minutes, the water supply was established, each team knew its task, and at the command post, a situation board tracked who was working where.
+Between actions, the firefighters explained the structure of the fire attack and what's important for a building like ours.

-Fire Chief Wolfgang Heim explains the procedure to us
+Fire Department Commander Wolfgang Heim explains the procedure to us

-A weir that handles more than you'd expect
+A fire department that handles more than you'd expect

-For a town with about 3,200 residents, the fire department has its own aerial ladder truck—something that is by no means a given.
-It also responds to calls in neighboring towns when high-rise rescues are needed there.
-The fire department is supported by over 40 active members, plus a youth fire brigade and a children’s group where the next generation is already training.
-All of this is done on a volunteer basis, alongside their jobs and families.
-And they’re there when it counts.
+For a community of around 3,200 residents, the fire department has its own turntable ladder – that's quite unusual.
+They also respond to neighboring communities when rescues at height are needed there.
+Over 40 active members support the department, plus a youth fire brigade and a children's group where the next generation is already training.
+All volunteer work, alongside jobs and family.
+And there when it counts.

 The turntable ladder above our roof

-After the exercise, we switched roles: We gave the team a tour of the building and showed them what RUWI does—from the workshop to the administrative offices.
+After the exercise, we switched roles: We gave the team a tour of the building and showed them what RUWI —from the workshop to the administrative offices.
 Then we fired up the grill.

 What remains

 Gratitude.
-The volunteers take responsibility for our region—we made that very clear this evening.
-Thank you to Commander Wolfgang Heim and the entire fire department.
-Evenings like this are truly moving.
+The volunteers take responsibility for our region – we clearly expressed that this evening.
+Thanks to Commander Wolfgang Heim and the entire fire department.
+Evenings like these are moving.